 Now that your washing machine has been moved and your bucket is in position, it’s time to disconnect the hose from the machine.
-If the hoses are attached with clamps, turn the screws atop the clamps anticlockwise until they loosen.
+If the hoses are attached to clamps, turn the screws on top of the clamps anticlockwise until they loosen.
 Then, point the ends of the hoses towards your bucket to drain any excess water.
 Alternatively, you can put them in the drain, found in the washer box.

 You may also want to wait a few seconds after turning off the valves before removing the hoses, as this will allow the pressure in the hoses to lower, making them easier to dislodge.

-Now you’re ready to remove the hoses from the wall.
-Turn the ends anticlockwise until the hoses disconnect.
+Turn the ends anticlockwise until the hoses are disconnected.
 You may need to use adjustable pliers or a pipe wrench to loosen them, especially if your washing machine hasn’t been shut off in a while.
 Once you’ve removed them, drain any water into your bucket.

 Is it safe to unplug a washing machine?

 The short answer is yes, it’s safe to unplug your washing machine.
 In fact, it’s often recommended that you unplug your washer when it’s not in use to save energy.

 Before you undertake any kind of work on your machine, you should unplug it from the mains first.
 This will prevent potential electric shocks or other damage while work is being carried out.

 If you think there could be an unsolved problem lurking in your machine, it would be worthwhile looking into common washing machine problems, before you begin.

 Why is there still water in my washing machine?